forcepusher/forcepusher/README.md

 Our videocards now can not only run games, but write somewhat useful code.
 That's pretty cool right?

 And if part of your job or pipeline can actually be replaced by a parrot - maybe it should be replaced.
 Think of writing and updating tests.
-Lovely flashbacks.
+If you're blank-staring at the wall right now, you get it.

 ---